AdrianoLG/wakup-android/README.md

 Following are described the different views of the application that can be customized, including the associated resources:

-#### Action bar
+#### App bar
-Wakup Activities uses two different customizable Action bars:
+Wakup Activities uses two different customizable Appbars:

 - The first ActionBar is used for the main (or root) activity